-- mysqlbackup contacts the MySQL server to determine the keyring plugin or component the server is using. - If the server is using the keyring_encrypted_file plugin or the component_keyring_encrypted_file component, the user must use the option --encrypt-password to supply to mysqlbackup the keyring file encryption password that has been set on the server either with the --keyring_encrypted_file_password option (if the plugin is used) or with the component_keyring_encrypted_file.cnf file (if the component is used). mysqlbackup then copies over from the server the encrypted keyring data file, which contains the master key used to encrypt all the tablespace keys, into the meta folder in the backup; the file is encrypted with the user password supplied with the option --encrypt-password.
-The encrypted tablespace files are also copied into the backup. - If the server uses a keyring plugin other than keyring_encrypted_file or a keyring component other than component_keyring_encrypted_file, mysqlbackup accesses the keyring to obtain the master key and uses it to decrypt the encrypted tablespace keys, which were used to encrypt the InnoDB tablespaces on the server.
+- mysqlbackup contacts the MySQL server to determine the keyring plugin or component the server is using. - If the server is using the component_keyring_encrypted_file component, the user must use the option --encrypt-password to supply to mysqlbackup the keyring file encryption password that has been set on the server with the component_keyring_encrypted_file.cnf file. mysqlbackup then copies over from the server the encrypted keyring data file, which contains the master key used to encrypt all the tablespace keys, into the meta folder in the backup and names the file keyring_kef; the file is encrypted with the password supplied with the option --encrypt-password.
+The encrypted tablespace files are also copied into the backup. - If the server uses a keyring plugin or component other than component_keyring_encrypted_file, mysqlbackup accesses the keyring to obtain the master key and uses it to decrypt the encrypted tablespace keys, which were used to encrypt the InnoDB tablespaces on the server.
 The master key is then put into a keyring data file named keyring_kef and saved in the meta folder in the backup; the file is encrypted with the user password supplied with the option --encrypt-password.

-- Backing up a server that uses a keyring plugin other than keyring_encrypted_file or a keyring component other than component_keyring_encrypted_file is only supported for servers that allow socket connections or TCP/IP connections using TLS; it is, therefore, not supported when, for example, the server is running on a Windows platform and only allows shared memory connections. - Users who do not want to supply the password on the command line or in a defaults file may use the --encrypt-password option without specifying any value; mysqlbackup then asks the user to type in the password before the operation starts.
-This applies to all commands that use the -encrypt-password option. - If the server uses the keyring_hashicorp plugin, use the --encrypt-password to supply the HashiCorp Vault AppRole authentication secret ID, which was the value of keyring_hashicorp_secret_id on the server to be backed up.
+- Backing up a server that uses a keyring plugin or component other than component_keyring_encrypted_file is only supported for servers that allow socket connections or TCP/IP connections using TLS; it is, therefore, not supported when, for example, the server is running on a Windows platform and only allows shared memory connections. - Users who do not want to supply the password on the command line or in a defaults file may use the --encrypt-password option without specifying any value; mysqlbackup then asks the user to type in the password before the operation starts.
+This applies to all commands that use the encrypt-password option. - If the server uses the keyring_hashicorp plugin, use the --encrypt-password to supply the HashiCorp Vault AppRole authentication secret ID, which was the value of keyring_hashicorp_secret_id on the server to be backed up.